-For schools that receive this funding, you may wish to provide the following information:
+For schools that receive this funding, you may wish to provide the following information: How our service pupil premium allocation was spent last academic year

-Measure Details How did you spend your service pupil premium allocation last academic year?
-The service pupil premium funding was allocated to the Enrichment Fund and pupils were able to select trips, afterschool clubs and or uniform.
+The service pupil premium funding was allocated to the Enrichment Fund and pupils were able to select trips, afterschool clubs, music lessons and or uniform.
 All pupils in receipt of this funding were also able to access ELSA sessions and were part of the daily reading programme.
 They are also included in any intervention that has been put in place for all PP children and will be based on their needs.

-What was the impact of that spending on service pupil premium eligible pupils?
+The impact of that spending on service pupil premium eligible pupils

 Using the service pupil premium in this way has enabled pupils to access a range of enrichment to improve their school experience and has enhanced learning time.
 Daily reading has supported the children regardless of ability.
 Being able to access all PP offers has supported all service pp pupils to make good progress.

-Further information
+Further information (optional)